 The higher pressure Incept K40 had PRVs on all chambers which meant you could confidently leave it in the baking sun and it would safely purge and then feel a bit soft once cooled down back in the water.
 Picture left – Incept PRV test with the protective cap removed and purging correctly through the centre.
 Right, a PRV being resealed after leaking from the edges – shown below.
 This was because I failed to check their tightness after buying the boat, as recommended by the manufacturer.
 My Gumotexes never needed such tightening in many years ownership.
 I ended up fitting side chamber PRVs to my Gumotex Seawave to run higher pressures but protect it fully.

 Oddly, my Grabner didn’t feature PRVs at all, even though it runs potentially damaging high pressures.
 One presumes Grabner are confident enough in their vulcanised construction to think they’re not needed.
 I do notice that Grabner offer PRVs to fit on the end of an inflation hose (right) which purge at 0.3 bar and so dispense with the need for a pressure gauge to check how much you’ve put in.
+Nifty.

-A barrel or stirrup pump isn’t something you’d want to tour with and is designed for pumping up full size rafts or lots of IKs.
+A barrel or stirrup pump isn’t something you’d want to tour with and is designed for pumping up full-size rafts or lots of IKs.
 Pumping air on both strokes, it can achieve a much higher pressure more quickly, but works best on flat, firm ground where you can stand on the stirrup plates and get stuck in.
-The Bravo 4 item above was only about £20 but pumps up an IK in 5 minutes.
+The Bravo 4 Kite pump above was only about £20 but pumps up an IK in 5 minutes.